benkeen/birdsearch.org/README.md

 ## Versions

+### v2.1.0 - In dev
+Adding mobile support.
+TODO:
+- general update
+- Need to track in the JS when you're on a small screen:
+    - reset species filter when reduced to small screen [listen to resize event + set...]
+    - on small screen mode, clicking on Locations/Birds should hide the other [state]
+- add "x" for main search field.
+Mobile + desktop
+- generally better styling for section headers.
+Clearer selected state.
+- replace wikipedia link with clickable species name, as per Anna's suggestion

 ### v2.0.0 - Oct 29th, 2016
 New everything!
 New UI, new code.
 Rewritten in React, Redux with a node backend.